As shares plunge, Netflix takes aim at password sharing, ads

 Hamilton believes offering a lower priced version of Netflix’s service that includes ads will be warmly received by consumers looking to save money, as long as subscribers willing to pay more can still binge watch without commercial interruption.

 Ad revenue in streaming services during the next five years is likely to grow more rapidly than subscription revenue, according to a recent study by the consulting group Accenture.
-By 2027, Accenture expects advertising sales in video services total $21 billion annually, up from just $1 billion in 2017.
+By 2025, Accenture expects advertising sales in video services to total $21 billion annually, up from just $1 billion in 2017.

 Netflix is counting on bringing some advertising into the mix to help bolster its profits, which totaled $1.6 billion during the January-March period, a 6% decline from the same time last year.